Manju025/Movie-Recommendation-System/README.md

 # Flask Movie Recommender

-Flask Movie Recommender is a web application that allows users to get movie recommendations based on their preferences.
+Movie Recommender System is a web application that allows users to get movie recommendations based on their preferences.
 Users can search for movies, get detailed information, and receive recommendations for similar movies.

 ## Features